-What is Hall Effect Sensor?
-In order to check the practical behavior of any electrical or electronic equipment, it is very necessary to install the device which communicate between this electrical or electronic equipment and your real time system.
-For this purpose, so many sensors and transducers are available in market which have been using for different purposes.
-But in this article, we would be only talk about the hall effect sensor.
-Hall effect sensor is the type of sensor which is typically used for detecting the practical behavior of anything such as motor, in response to changing magnetic field.
-Hall effect sensor is basically the transducers whose voltages varies by changing magnetic field.
-This sensor consists of a metal strip, when it is placed inside of any magnetic field then the presence of this magnetic field electron is deflected towards the edges of this strip then EMS is induced across its edges.
-In simple words it just works like as an analogue transducer.
-They are mainly used for speed detection, approximate switching, current and positioning sensing applications.
-A simple hall effect sensor is shown is figure 1 which consists of three terminals.
+A hall effect sensor is the type of sensor that is typically useful for detecting the practical behavior of anything, such as a motor, in response to a changing magnetic field.
+These are basically transducers whose voltages vary with changing magnetic fields.
+This sensor consists of a metal strip.
+When we place it inside any magnetic field, the presence of this magnetic field electron deflects towards the edges of this strip.
+Hence, this induces EMS across its edges.
+In simple words, it just works like an analog transducer.
+They have applications in speed detection, approximate switching, current sensing, and positioning sensing.
+In the figure below, we can see a simple hall effect sensor with three terminals.

-According to the circuit when current is applied to terminal 1 and 3 then output is acquired at terminal 3 and 4.
-When no any magnetic field is applied to the strip then terminal 3 and 4 remains on same potential then there would be no any effect on hall effect strip.
-Similarly, when the magnetic field is applied on hall effect strip then EMF or voltages are induced across the terminal 3 and 4.
-These voltages are directly proportional to the material strength which have used for hall effect strip.
-These output voltages are obtained by the equation,
+According to the circuit, when we apply current to terminals 1 and 3, we acquire an output at terminals 3 and 4.
+When there is no magnetic field, terminals 3 and 4 remain at the same potential.
+Hence, there is no changeor effect on the hall effect strip.
+Similarly, when we apply the magnetic field to the hall effect strip, it induces EMF or voltages across terminals 3 and 4.
+These voltages are directly proportional to the material strength that has been used for hall effect strips.
+These output voltages are obtainable by the following equation:

 EH = KHIB/t (1)

-Where KH is hall effect co-efficient which is obtained from equation 2
+Where KH is the hall effect co-efficient, we can obtain this from equation 2.

 KH = v-m/A-wbm-2 (2)

-Where KH is hall effect co-efficient , I is the current, B is the flux density in Wbm-2 and t is thickness of strip.
+Where KH is the hall effect coefficient, I is the current, B is the flux density in Wbm-2, and t is the thickness of the strip.

-Through the output voltages, current and magnetic field strength could be easily measured but to measure the hall effect EMF in a simple conductor is very difficult because it is very small.
-Instead of simple conductor if we used the germanium conductor then its hall effect EMF could be easily measured with the help of moving coil instrument.
+It is easy to measure the output voltages, current, and magnetic field strength, but measuring the hall effect EMF in a simple conductor is very difficult because it is very small.
+Instead of a simple conductor, if we use the germanium conductor, then its hall effect EMF is easily measurable with the help of a moving coil instrument.

 Types of Hall Effect Sensors